cajacko/project-journal/projects/thoughts.md

 ## Updates 🔼

+### 2020-09-27 - 2020-10-03

+Unfair/unbalanced games (mainly board games) make me sad, especially when care so much for the Intellectual Property (Batman: Gotham City Chronicles in this case).
+The solution is to feel free to change the rules and keep adjusting into you're happy.
+Works well with enjoying game design as well.

+Productive mornings feel so good.
+Good to identify your favourite times and situations for doing things.
+And make those happen.

+It's easy to start looking down on people who don't think/try to think rationally.
+Don't be a dick.
+Maybe a nice balance is a mix of rationality, stoicism and mindfulness.

+The board game community is great and has so many community made resources and ideas.
+Look on all the tabs on the BoardGameGeek page for a popular game.

+Treat all games like you designed them yourself and iterate on them.

+How do you surround yourself with the kind of people you want?

+Don't feel bad about what you enjoy.
+Used to love working on projects but they never amount to anything.
+And it kept making me think badly about not finishing projects.
+Then I realised it's the start of projects I love, and there's nothing wrong with admitting that.
+Just needed a way to see the work I had done and feel good about it.
+Even when I stop without a product.
+This resulted in my keeping my project journal.

+I shouldn't do personal coding projects when I code at work as well.
+Getting into code holes outside of work is bad for me.

+Some philosophy questions just seem a bit pointless.
+E.g. how can a word have meaning?
+Not sure what I would change in my life by thinking a lot about that question.

+Keep pushing on more pessimistic estimates.
+The planning fallacy is real.

+Get rid of all alcohol in the house.

+Just because something seems sad or depressing on the outside doesn't make it untrue.
+And doesn't mean you can't enjoy yourself.

 ### 2020-09-21 - 2020-09-26

 When you know something works for you, make use of it.
 For example I've been trying to get back into writing since COVID-19 and an intense new job sent me out of whack with my projects.
 I know that writing 10 minutes everyday worked for me beforehand.
 So I should just push myself back into that pattern.
 Rather than trying a new pattern e.g. doing longer stints of writing once or twice a week.